 Using these tactics are ultimately considered a best practice but trust me, the phrase ‘content is king’ is used for a reason.
 Nowadays, it’s extremely important to have quality content, so why not make it work to your advantage?
 The content on your site is your online voice and message, therefore it’s worthwhile to spend some time on it to make sure you are crafting content that people will find, share, and ultimately appreciate for a long time.

-Lindsay Atkinson is an SEO Analyst at Digital Third Coast, a Search Engine Marketing company based in Chicago.
+Lindsay Atkinson is an SEO Analyst at Digital Third Coast, an SEO firm that specializes in digital marketing services.
 Connect with Digital Third Coast on Google+.